prithvirohira8/prithvirohira8.github.io/_posts/2022-05-03-Invigilate.md

 - Upon clicking the proctor button the organization can view the no of students giving the test and the malpractices performed (if any).
 - The organization has the option to terminate the students test if they suspect malicious activity

+##### Viewing the student performance

 ![Loading](https://github.com/prithvirohira8/prithvirohira8.github.io/blob/main/_posts/images/invigilate/proctor1.png?raw=true "Procotring results")

 ### Project Architecture and Implementaion Details
 - Authentication was done using Firebase Authentication considering the fact that it provides an easy token based authentication system
 - The organization and student data was saved in the Firebase Realtime Database.
-- Face Verification was carried out using [Deep Face]("https://github.com/serengil/deepface").
+- Face Verification was carried out using [Deep Face](https://github.com/serengil/deepface).
 - Email JS was used in React to notify students about their examinations.
 - Cryptojs was used for encryption of examination database keys and generation of a test link.
-- Shoutout to [Jason Zissman]("https://github.com/jasonzissman") for his wonderful [repository]("https://github.com/jasonzissman/TimeMe.js") that helped a lot.
+- Shoutout to [Jason Zissman](https://github.com/jasonzissman) for his wonderful [repository](https://github.com/jasonzissman/TimeMe.js) that helped a lot.

-### Tech Stacks used
-- Tech Stack used: React JS, Node JS, Python and Firebase.

 ### How to clone the repository
 - There are 2 servers.